 There’s an event in every destination

 Events and festivals cover interests as broad as sport, religion, culture, film, music, fashion, food, nature and wildlife.
-According to the Pollstar 2018 Global Festival and Events Calendar, there’s been a 15% increase in international events since the 2017 issue, with a record number of 2,325 confirmed festival events listed this year across 70 countries.
-The sales opportunities for travel brands inherent in those statistics fully justify the time investment it would require to examine the events in your destination.
-It will cost you a bit of research to understand what millennials are interested in, compared to what piques the silver haired traveller’s curiosity – for that purpose, you’d have to ask questions, monitor purchasing behaviour and listen closely.
+According to the Pollstar 2018 Global Festival and Events Calendar, there’s been a 15% increase in international events since its 2017 issue, with a record number of 2,325 confirmed festival events listed this year across 70 countries.
+The sales opportunities for travel brands inherent in those statistics fully justify the time investment required to examine the events in your destination.
+It will cost you a bit of research to understand what millennials are interested in, compared to what piques the silver haired traveller’s curiosity – you’d have to ask questions, monitor purchasing behaviour and listen closely.

 Engaging your prospective audience where they seek travel inspiration and where events and festivals are marketed, means having a proactive social media presence.

-Follow the social chatter, engage with it, monitor the trends, what gets shared and liked among the travel community; then incorporate the popular options into your existing products as special offers or value adds.
+Follow the social chatter, get involved, monitor trends, what gets shared and liked among the travel community; then incorporate the popular options into your existing products as special offers or value adds.

 Poll your audience, send out surveys, to gauge what’s hot and what’s not.
-Your locally-based would also have some ideas to contribute about the cool, funky, quirky and alternative events creating a buzz in the community.
+Your locally-based staff would also have some ideas to contribute about cool, funky, quirky and alternative events, whatever’s creating a buzz in the community.

 Travellers are not just interested in the mainstream events – there are some weird and wonderful tastes to cater to.. of course as long as you’re comfortable aligning your brand with them.
 There are some good examples of travel suppliers collaborating with events organisers and becoming the preferred suppliers of accommodation or transport, etc. for that event.
-Mantra Hotels, for example, in their collaboration with the Noosa International Film Festival, off a 10% discount to festival visitors.
-Finally, punt the events happening in your destination on your own social media platforms, even if it is just to share useful information.
-At the end of the day, it all adds up to a holistic way of destination marketing.
+Mantra Hotels, for example, in their collaboration with the Noosa International Film Festival, offer a 10% discount to festival visitors who stay with them during the event.
+Finally, punt the events happening in your destination on your own social media platforms, even if it’s just to share useful info.
+At the end of the day, it all adds up to holistic destination marketing.

 The lure of sport and religion